Important advice about

 What is Covered in a Compensation Claim?

-A claim for compensation will include any pain and suffering sustained, psychological trauma, loss of earnings, future loss of earnings and damage to property.
-In cases where the motorcyclist is unfortunately fatally injured, a claim for compensation can be brought against the negligent party for the loss of household earnings and parental support by the family of the deceased.
+A claim for compensation will include any pain and suffering sustained, psychological trauma, loss of earning, future loss of earnings and damage to property.
+In cases where the motorcyclist is unfortunately fatally injured, a claim for compensation can be brought against the Respondent for the loss of household earnings and parental support by the family of the deceased.

 After a Motorbike Accident